agiertli/service-lifecycle-mgmt/README.md

 The architecture consists of three JVMs

 JVM1 = jbpm execution server

 JVM2 = SOA server

 JVM3 = server which hosts service lifecycle management application

-all of these servers communicates via REST API and must be set separately as that was the environment in which this application has been tested.
+all of these servers communicates with each other via REST API and must be set separately as that was the environment in which this application has been tested.

 Setting up JVM 1 - jBPM Server
 -------------------------------